seray-i/seray-i.github.io/index.md

   </div>
 </div>

 I have a publication record and best paper awards in premier international conferences such as the Conference on Human Factors in Computing Systems (CHI) and Interaction Design and Children (IDC).
-I have published across journals that include Disability and Society, AAC journal and British Journal of Educational Technology.
-Beyond academia, I regularly work with colleagues from the NHS, charity sector and school settings to generate impactful solutions based on evidence based research.
+I have published across journals that include Disability and Society, AAC journal and British Journal of Edu

-For pre-prints of publications please see [ResearchGate](https://www.researchgate.net/profile/Seray-Ibrahim){:target="_blank"}.